KevFan/gym2-node-summer-project/README.md

 ### How to start project:
 To run the project locally, clone or download the project.
 Unzip the project, and browse to project root directory using a terminal.
 Enter the `npm install` command to install the project dependencies.

-The project also requires the [Cloudinary](http://cloudinary.com/) services in order to upload.
+The project also requires the [Cloudinary](http://cloudinary.com/) services in order to upload and delete profile picture.
 In order to run, you will need to place a Cloudinary credentials file in the .data folder called .env.json:

 .data/.env.json
 ~~~